Realker/SC1015_SC07_Group1/README.md

 2. Random Forest

 ## Conclusion/What we did we learn from this project?
-- It is not entirely true that graduates from top universities perform better
+- Non Top Stem students has a slightly higher gross monthly mean and a higher 75th percentile compared to Top Stem students.
+- Non Top Stem students generally enjoy a higher gross monthly mean based on the findings from the boxplot.
-- STEM (science, technology, engineering and mathematics) generally has fewer courses as compared to Non-STEM.
-In general, there may be a large percentage of graduates who enrolled into non-STEM as compared to STEM.
+- Stem (science, technology, engineering and mathematics) generally has fewer courses as compared to Non-Stem.
+As such, there may be a large percentage of graduates who enrolled into non-Stem as compared to Stem.
 - Random forest classifier is a better technique than the classfication tree
 - Random forest is able to handle large large volumes of data due to its complexity
 - It is impossible to visualise all the trees when using Random Forest.
 Therefore,